TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Growth of a hash table

-Let's talk about the operation which require complexity `O(n)`.
-Which is the growth of our buckets, we don't have infinite memory we can't have infinite amount of buckets.
+Let's talk the growth of our buckets.
+We don't have infinite memory we can't have infinite amount of buckets.
 We need to start somewhere but starting too big is also a waste of memory if we're only going to have a hash map that have `"Bryan"` in it.
 So to deal with this issue we start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.

 <div class="lesson-notes lesson-notes--tips" markdown="1">
   Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
 But for this example, we will be using a starting size of 10.